Haxe: Compiler

 The Haxe language can compile into bytecode that can be executed directly by the virtual machines it targets.
 It can compile to source code in C++, JavaScript, PHP, C#, Java, Python, and Lua.
 Haxe also has an interpreter called eval.
 This same interpreter is also used compile-time to run macros, which allow modification of the abstract syntax tree (AST).

 This strategy of compiling to multiple source code languages is inspired by the write once, run anywhere paradigm.
 It also allows the programmer to choose the best platform for the job.
 Typical Haxe programs run identically on all platforms, but developers can specify platform-specific code and use conditional compilation to prevent it from compiling on other platforms.

 The Haxe compiler is an optimizing compiler, and uses field and function inlining, tail recursion elimination, constant folding, loop unrolling and dead code elimination (DCE) to optimize the run-time performance of compiled programs.
 The Haxe compiler offers opt-in null-safety, it checks compile-time for nullable values.
 The run-time performance of Haxe programs is at comparable speed to handwritten sources.

+Hello world example

+This Haxe code outputs "Hello World":